Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 ufo 12:
 - By cyanflower.
-- A redesign of the original UFO that incorporates a more obvious "eye" element to it.
+- Redesigns the UFO to have an eye-focused design.

 ufo 13:
 - By Aleiz21.